Black Magic (manga): OVA

 Sybel and Leakey, meanwhile – had been captured by the SpecOps Forces in the forest, their equipment was taken, and they were arrested.
 Both were to be administered a shot of sodium pentothal – but only Leakey is given the shot- the android's arrival at the soldier's temporary base allows Sybel enough time to try to knock out the guard, but she is ineffective and he shouts at her to quit resisting.
 Another soldier walks over to their vehicle with a machine gun, and the guard shouts at him to watch Sybel and Leakey, before jumping out to run and join in the battle.
 Actually mortally wounded, the soldier falls forward and dies, and Sybel takes advantage of the situation to get herself and Leakey out of there.
 Despite the Major's best advances and planning, the androids engage his men and kill the majority of them, before his soldiers deploy a magnetic device which shuts down the androids for a limited time.
-Using the device, the soldiers manage to pin one of the M-66s on the hood of a transport vehicles and restrain it using nets.
-However just before they can retrieve the android, it self-destructs, which propels 20,000 small bore projectiles embedded within its skin in every direction.
+Using the device, the soldiers manage to pin one of the M-66s on the hood of a transport vehicle and restrain it using nets.
+However, just before they can retrieve the android, it self-destructs, which propels 20,000 small-bore projectiles embedded within its skin in every direction.
 The Major's surviving forces turn their attention to the remaining M-66, which easily beats them back and then makes its own escape by jumping into the air and disappearing into the surrounding forest.
 Beaten, but not one to give up easily, the Major regroups his forces and calls for a transport craft to pick them up.

 Sybel and Leakey make it back to their truck, and Sybel drops Leakey off with the film to go sell to the networks while she tries to get more information on what has happened.
 By accident, she discovers Professor Matthew's house deep in the forest.
 It has been ransacked by the surviving M-66.
 She then listens as a voicemail message begins playback.
 It is Professor Matthew's granddaughter Ferris saying that she will be home late and that she is out with friends at a restaurant in the city.
 Sybel realizes that the M-66 must have heard this same message and has gone to kill Ferris.
 In her haste, Sybel arrives at the restaurant and finds Ferris, who is reluctant to follow her.
 Sybel has to tell Ferris that the M-66 is there to kill her, and from then on, it's a fight to stay alive for both Sybel and Ferris- with help from the Major and his SpecOps Forces running defense against the unstoppable android.